-However, your GP and ear, nose and throat (ENT) specialist will be able to help you to manage your symptoms using a variety of techniques.
+However, your ear, nose and throat (ENT) specialist and your GP will be able to help you manage your symptoms using a variety of techniques.
 Possible treatments include:

-Your GP and ENT specialist will provide you with advice and information that is tailored to your individual needs, and develop a management plan that will help you to cope more effectively with your symptoms.
-In some cases, the treatment available may depend on what your local primary care trust (PCT) can provide.
+Your GP and ENT specialist will provide you with advice and information tailored to your individual needs, and will develop a management plan to enable you to cope more effectively with your symptoms.
+In some cases, the treatment available may depend on what your local primary care trust can provide.

 Treatment during an attack

-During an attack of Ménière's disease, you may be prescribed medication to treat the symptoms of:
+During an attack of Ménière's disease, you may be prescribed medication for 7-14 days to treat the symptoms of:

 If these medicines are successful in treating your symptoms, you may be given a supply to keep at home so that you can take them the next time you have an attack.

 Prochlorperazine can cause side effects including:

 It can also make some people feel sleepy.
 Check the patient information leaflet that comes with your medicine for the full list of possible side effects, or read more about prochlorperazine here.

 If you are vomiting, you can take a type of prochlorperazine called Buccastem.
 This comes as a tablet that you place between your gums and your cheek on the inside of your mouth.
 The tablet dissolves and is absorbed into you body.